-Phil is editor-in-chief of Everything PR News, and senior partner at Pamil Visions PR.
-CEO of Argophilia the online travel development, and Co-Editor of Argophilia Travel News, Phil now enjoys engaging the world’s travel sector with the vigor of a tech guru.
-He’s a widely cited authority on beta startups, search engines and on public relations issues, and he has covered tech news since 2004.
+Phil is editor-in-chief of Argophilia Travel News, and senior partner at Pamil Visions PR, and CEO of Argophilia Travel.
+Phil now enjoys engaging the world’s travel sector with the vigor of a tech guru.
+He’s a widely cited authority on public relations by Russia Today, CBC, and other mainstream media. .

 Latest by Phil Butler

 By Phil Butler | Everything PR | August 7, 2014

 According to business daily Vedomosti this week, Russia will likely start restricting European airlines use of Russian airspace on routes to and from Asia.
 If such “reverse” sanctions on EU and other western airlines are enacted, some experts say the economic fallout on European carriers will be crippling.
 Western sanctions levied against Russia, in an effort to punish Vladimir Putin over politics, may well prove out the Russian president’s “boomerang” theory on west sanctions.

 The news from Russia this morning, Putin has evidently had enough of Washington, UK, and EU economic spears (July 31st EU Sanctions PDF)cast in his direction.
 Putin has just signed a ban on the import of agricultural goods from countries that have imposed sanctions …